LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/index.rst

 Data and Variables
 ==================

-One way that we can describe how programs work is to say that they consist of two components:
+Programs may be thought of as being made up of two things:

 1. Data
-2. Operations that manipulated that data
+2. Operations that manipulate data

-This chapter explores the first of these two fundamental componets, data.
+This chapter explores the first of these two fundamental components, data.

 .. toctree::
    :maxdepth: 3